MicrosoftDocs/Contribute/Contribute/quick-create.md

 ## Publish the web application to Azure

-Below are the few steps we need to do
+Below are the few steps we need to do to publish the application to Azure.

 * The 1st step is to create a [Azure App Service](https://azure.microsoft.com/services/app-service/) Plan.
 You can store multiple web apps in this plan.

     ```azurecli
     az appservice plan create --name myAppServicePlan --resource-group myResourceGroup
     ```
 * Next we create a web app.
 In the following example, replace <app_name> with a globally unique app name (valid characters are a-z, 0-9, and -).
 The runtime is set to NODE|6.9.
-To see all supported runtimes, run az webapp list-runtimes
+To see all supported runtimes, run `az webapp list-runtimes`

     ```azurecli
     az webapp create --resource-group myResourceGroup --plan myAppServicePlan --name <app_name> --runtime "NODE|6.9" --deployment-local-git